-- (4) For the purposes of an offence based on subsection (3), strict liability applies to the physical elements of the offence specified in paragraphs (3)(c) and (d). - Note 1: For strict liability, see section 6.1 of the Criminal Code. - Note 2: Subsection (5) provides a defence. - (5) A director of a company does not commit an offence at a particular time because of a contravention of subsection (3) if the director either: - (a) does not know at that time of the circumstances that constitute the contravention of subsection (3); or - (b) knows of those circumstances at that time but takes all reasonable steps to correct the contravention of subsection (3) as soon as possible after the director becomes aware of those circumstances.
+(4) For the purposes of an offence based on subsection (3), strict liability applies to the physical elements of the offence specified in paragraphs (3)(c) and (d).

+Note 2: Subsection (5) provides a defence.

+- (5) A director of a company does not commit an offence at a particular time because of a contravention of subsection (3) if the director either: - (a) does not know at that time of the circumstances that constitute the contravention of subsection (3); or - (b) knows of those circumstances at that time but takes all reasonable steps to correct the contravention of subsection (3) as soon as possible after the director becomes aware of those circumstances.